When an unsolicited email lands in your inbox requesting you to do illustration work, it’s very exciting!

 Here’s a link to another story from a design house about a scam that targeted them.

-Another step is to join the Southern Breeze Illustrators’ Facebook page.
+Another precaution is to rely on the wisdom of others.
+Join the Southern Breeze Illustrators’ Facebook page.
 It’s a private group where you can ask your fellow illustrators about anything, including emails which might be scams.

 May the new year bring you all lots of illustration work — the legitimate kind!